Spectra of Reduced Fractals and Their Applications in Biology: Applications to Biology

-The sample of selected algae allowed us to identify reduced fractals as the best way to represent them and describe their physical properties; one such property is irregularity, or complexity, of their surface and structure.
-According to Mandelbrot,$^{1}$ the complexity can be measured by the so-called {\it fractal dimension}, which can be identified with either self-similarity dimension, or compass dimension, or box-counting dimension, with all of them being special forms of Mandelbrot's fractal dimension.$^{2-4}$ It is well-known that different dimensions may give different results, and that the box-counting dimension is the most commonly used in scientific applications because it can be applied to objects that do not show self-similarity but only some scaling.$^{4}$
+The sample of selected algae allowed us to identify reduced fractals as the best way to represent them and describe their physical properties; one such property is the irregularity, or complexity, of their surface and structure.
+According to Mandelbrot~\cite{1}, the complexity can be measured by the so-called {\it fractal dimension, FD}, which is a bounded set $\mathcal{S}$ in Euclidean $n$-space and is defined as

+where $N_r$ represents a number of distinct copies of $\mathcal{S}$ in the scale $r$ ~\cite{29}.
+Moreover, the union of $N_r$ copies must cover the set $\mathcal{S}$ completely.

+The $FD$ can be calculated for deterministic fractals and if an object has deterministic self-similarity, its $FD$ is the same as its box-counting dimension $BCD$~\cite{29}.
+However, biological systems are not ideal deterministic fractals.
+Therefore, $BCD$ computed by the box-counting method is only an estimate of $FD$.
+Nevertheless, the box-counting method is one of the most commonly used techniques to calculate $FD$ for images~\cite{29}.
+The method is also adapted in this paper to perform calculations of the fractal dimension for images of the selected green algae (see Section \ref{sec3.1}).

+The images of the considered green algae are planes with the pixel position denoted by the coordinates $(x,y)$, and with the third coordinate $(z)$ denoting pixel gray level.
+In the box-counting method, the plane $(x,y)$ is partitioned into separate blocks of size $\lambda \times \lambda$ with $\lambda$ being an integer and $\lambda = r$.
+As shown by Equation (\ref{eq1}), the box-counting method requires $N_r$, which is found in the following way~\cite{29}.
+Boxes of size $\lambda \times \lambda \times \lambda^{\prime}$, {where} $\lambda^{\prime}$ is the height of each box associated with the gray level, are stuck on top of each other above each block.
+Then, the number of boxes, $n_r$, covering each block is given by

+where $k$ and $l$ represent the minimum and maximum gray levels in the $(i,j)$th block that go in the $k$th and $l$th boxes, respectively~\cite{29}.
+Then, $N_r$ is calculated for different values of $r$ by taking into account the contributions from all the blocks

+which allows estimating the $FD$ from the least squares linear fit of $\log_{10} (N_r)$ plotted versus $\log_{10}(1/r)$.
+In the specific practical implementation of the box-counting method in this paper, we followed~\cite{30}.

+Now, in this approach, the slope of the line equals $FD$ and it is defined as the amount of change along the $\log_{10} (N_r)$-axis, divided by the amount of change along the $\log_{10}(1/r)$-axis.
+The resulting slopes and fractal dimensions range between $1$ and $2$ for this kind of analysis, which corresponds to the range between a line that is straight with its \mbox{dimension = $1$} and a line that is so wiggly that it completely fills up a 2-dimensional plane.
+This means that when the slope becomes steeper, then the $FD$ of such an image is larger because of its higher complexity.
+On the other hand, when the slope is flatter (closer to a straight-line), then the fractal dimension is smaller, as it reflects the image of lower complexity, which implies that the amount of detail grows slowly with increasing magnification.